 To which I’d reply, correctly: “Yes, but Oxycontin would allow the same thing… and let me keep my Sundays free.”

 God did not strike down Take-Two.
-I highly doubt God takes a personal and direct interest in the machinations of the American stock market, given that God has a very important job that likely keeps him (or her) busy all day.
+I highly doubt God takes a personal and direct interest in the machinations of the American stock market and manipulation of any popular stock picking newsletter, given that God has a very important job that likely keeps him (or her) busy all day.
 It takes a lot of concentration to keep gravity and stuff working.

 Take-Two is in trouble, certainly.
 It’s not a stretch to say that Strauss Zelnick and his team may well be ousted at the next shareholders meeting (though I guarantee Jack Thompson will not lead the charge); ironic since Zelnick rose to power in the beleaguered publisher by driving away the previous corruption-riddled administration.
 Take-Two is short on cash, heavily dependent on only a couple of franchises, and must pay ridiculously high star-power salaries to people like the Houser Brothers if it hopes to keep them.
 Meanwhile, the publisher is large enough to be a legitimate thorn in the side of the megapublishers – EA and Activision/Blizzard – both of which have much more money and segment dominance than Take-Two does.
 The company desperately needs to launch a couple of successful new IPs that secure a strong cash flow unconnected to GTA, and it needs to look seriously at an alliance or merger with one of the smaller publishers out there (Codemasters or Deep Silver might be a nice starting point, unless Take-Two is hoping to be snapped up by Ubisoft) to shore up both companies’ finances and to make the overall organization a little richer in total IP.